-What are the Signs of Pelvic Floor Dysfunction?
+What Are The Sings of Pelvic Floor Dysfunction?

 Pelvic floor dysfunction occurs when the pelvic floor muscles are too tight, weakened, or damaged, leading to pain or other physical symptoms, such as incontinence. constipation or obstructive defecation, and feeling of heaviness in the pelvic region.
 Pregnancy, childbirth, menopause, and overexercising can lead to pelvic floor dysfunction.
 Pay attention to these signs and get evaluated by your physician or pelvic floor physical therapist to start the right course of treatment.